Tastes & Textiles

 Wine and drinks other than those served with meals, additional meals

 Pisa airport, Pisa Centrale train station, Lucca train station

 If you are flying from outside Europe, we suggest you arrive a couple of days early to recover from jet lag so you can fully enjoy your time with us.
 We are happy to advise about where to stay and eat and what to do before and after your tour.

 Informal.
 Jeans or smart trousers are acceptable everywhere.
 Raincoat/jacket advisable.
-Good walking shoes are required for optional walks.
+Good walking shoes are required for cobbled streets and optional walks.

 Weather in May

 The Itinerary is subject to change if necessary due to weather or agricultural conditions or other events outside our control.

 I joined the course with Heather last May as a break from home, my husband was very ill.
 It was the most wonderful week!
 We had the privilege to meet many people in their own homes and experience their passion and enthusiasm for their cheese, textiles, bread, life.
 The small group allowed us to be flexible and experience things a larger group would not be able to — hands on cooking, dinner in a family home.
 The people on the course had an interest in textiles, weaving, dyeing, woodworking making looms and spindles, as well as other varied interests.
 Spending a week with this group, I have met people from Canada and Vienna as well as the UK.
 I am currently booking my next course for next spring.

 This is a tour for those who want to get below the surface.
 You will meet extraordinary people, share meals with them in their homes and watch as they keep ancient traditions alive.
 Heather's knowledge comes from her love for the Garfagnana and its people and it is infectious.

 Thank you so much for organising such a wonderful tour.
 We all had a great trip!
 As much as we have enjoyed everything that we have seen, and done (and eaten), the best part is who we have met and shared stories with.